Opleiding 4D biomechanics & performance trainer PRO

 Healthy training

-Insights into equine biomechanics and kinesiology have increased significantly in recent years.
-A wealth of knowledge is now available, which is a positive development for the equestrian world.
+Insights into equine biomechanics and movement science have increased significantly in recent years.
+A great deal of knowledge is now available, which is a positive development for the horse world.

 At the same time, this also raises questions: how do you translate this theory into daily practice?

 How do you actually apply biomechanical principles during training, and how do you tailor them to the individual horse?
-Especially with horses with physical challenges, such as hypermobility, this requires nuance, observation, and a well-considered approach.
+Especially with horses facing a physical challenge, such as hypermobility, this requires nuance, observation, and a well-thought-out approach.

-This course focuses on precisely that: learning to understand how to apply biomechanical knowledge in training and how to responsibly guide a horse toward greater strength, stability, and resilience.
-The goal is to help the horse develop healthily and functionally, even when progressing to a higher training level requires extra attention.
+That is precisely what is central to this course: learning to understand how to apply biomechanical knowledge within training, and how to responsibly guide a horse towards greater strength, stability, and load-bearing capacity.
+The goal is to enable the horse to develop in a healthy and functional way, even when the path to a higher training level requires extra attention.

-In this course, you will learn how biomechanical principles and knowledge of the fascial system can be applied within training and guidance, with the aim of supporting functional and sustainable movement.
+Within this program, you will learn how biomechanical principles and knowledge of the fascial system can be applied within training and coaching, with the aim of supporting functional and sustainable movement.

-• Balance and movement – analyzing and guiding horses towards functional vertical and horizontal balance
+• Balance and movement – analyzing and guiding horses towards functional vertical and horizontal equilibrium

-• Forces and stability – understanding gravity, centrifugal forces and the influence of anatomical structures
+• Forces and stability – insight into gravity, centrifugal forces, and the influence of anatomical structures

-• Analysis and training – assessing build, conformation and movement patterns and tailoring training to the individual horse
+• Analysis and training – assessing conformation, conformation, and movement patterns, and tailoring training to the individual horse

-• Fascial system - how does it work and how does it affect a horse's training, posture, movement coordination, and overall health?
+• Fascial system – how it works and what influence it has on the training, posture, movement coordination, and overall health of a horse.

-In year 1, we lay a solid foundation and deepen our knowledge.
-In year 2, we delve even deeper and you'll earn your instructor's diploma.
+In Year 1, we lay a solid foundation and deepen our knowledge; in Year 2, we delve even deeper and you obtain your instructor's diploma.
 Years 1 and 2 are group-based.

-In years 3 and 4 we work on further deepening in all areas, which is provided in an individual trajectory.
+In years 3 and 4, we work on even greater depth in all areas, which are taught in an individual track.

-Would you prefer a personalized program?
-That's also possible with 4D Mastery 1:1.
-Contact us for more information.
+Would you prefer an individual program?
+That is also possible with 4D Mastery 1:1; contact us for more information.

-The training is practical and is taught in small groups.
-This allows ample opportunity for observation, in-depth study, and discussion of individual training situations.
-You will learn theory through self-study and partly during practical training days.
+The course is practice-oriented and taught in small groups.
+This allows ample opportunity for observation, in-depth study, and discussing individual training situations.
+You learn theory through self-study and partly on the practical days.

 Topics covered

-Prerequisites for functional movement: including rider balance, saddle fit, hoof-bone balance and nutrition
+Prerequisites for functional movement: including rider balance, saddle fit, hoof-leg balance, and nutrition

-Specific points of attention: recognizing special building features and congenital variations (such as hypermobility) within the context of training and guidance
+Specific points of attention: recognizing distinctive structural characteristics and congenital variations (such as hypermobility) within the context of training and guidance.

-In year 1, we lay a solid foundation, and in year 2, we deepen our knowledge and earn your instructor's diploma.
-Years 1 and 2 are group-based, allowing you to learn a lot from each other.
-In years 3 and 4, we delve deeper into all areas, which are taught through individual learning programs.
+In Year 1, we lay a solid foundation; in Year 2, we deepen your knowledge and you obtain your instructor's diploma.
+Years 1 and 2 are conducted in a group setting because you learn a great deal from each other.
+In Years 3 and 4, we work on even greater depth in all areas, which are taught through an individual track.

-Please note: This course focuses on education, training, and guidance.
-Diagnosing and performing veterinary or therapeutic procedures are outside the scope of this course.
+Please note: this course focuses on education, training, and guidance.
+Making diagnoses and performing veterinary or therapeutic procedures fall outside the scope of this course.

 Skills you develop

-• To observe and analyze the balance and movement quality of horses, on the lunge and under saddle
+• To observe and analyze the balance and movement quality of horses, on the longe and under saddle.

-• To guide horses towards functional balance within training, using the 4D principles: vertical, horizontal balance, lateral flexion (length bending) and direction in the diagonal plane (all tailored to the individual horse and participant)
+• To guide horses towards functional balance within training, using the 4D principles: vertical and horizontal balance, lateral flexion (longitudinal bending), and direction in the diagonal plane (all tailored to the individual horse and participant).

-• Substantiate training choices based on biomechanical principles
+• Justify training choices based on biomechanical principles

-• To evaluate training for its short- and long-term effects
+• To evaluate training programs based on their short- and long-term effects

-• To estimate the horse's energy level and fatigue during training
+• To estimate the energy level and fatigue of the horse during training

 Knowledge and competencies